 When a pipe or its system breaks, it can be difficult to decide whether you should repipe the area or get it relined with epoxy.
-The epoxy relining process is done to preserve current pipes that have been damaged by leaks, cracks, intruding roots, and rust.
+The epoxy relining process, also called CIPP, is done to preserve current pipes that have been damaged by leaks, cracks, intruding roots, and rust.
 It increases the lifespan of a pipe system while also possibly preserving building structures and causing little to no damage to property.

 Repiping redoes the entire system and can take a very long time to complete.
 Repiping also destroys the area the pipes are underneath such as a lawn or street.
 Various equipment and workers are needed for a repiping project which causes disturbances to the surrounding areas.
 This extensive project also costs a lot more than epoxy lining.